moxiegirl/getstarted/content/mac/step_six.md

 2. Click the icon to launch a Boot2Docker terminal.

-   Just leave the terminal open on your desktop, you'll be using it in a moment.

-## Step 2: Tag and push the image

-1. Place your cursor at the prompt in the Boot2Docker terminal window.
+3. Place your cursor at the prompt in the Boot2Docker terminal window.

-2. Type `docker images` to list the images you currently have:
+4. Type `docker images` to list the images you currently have:

       $ docker images
       REPOSITORY           TAG          IMAGE ID            CREATED             VIRTUAL SIZE